 By now, you should already be aware of how much investment you’ve put into your brewery, as well as how much you intend to invest as well on expansion or increased production.

-Monetary investments include the money you’ve spent for raw materials, equipment, space, license and permit applications, training and classes, packaging, distribution, and other incidentals.
+Monetary investments include the money you’ve spent on raw materials, equipment, space, license and permit applications, training and classes, packaging, distribution, and other incidentals.

 Aside from the money, factor in the time you spend making a batch of beer and assign a value to it.
 Calculate how much you’d want to pay yourself for every hour of work you do and divide it by how much beer (in volume) you can make per hour.

-Lastly, your artistry and skills need to also have a value assigned to them.
+Lastly, your artistry, skills, and the time you spent developing those need to also have a value assigned to them.

 Now, have a target profit per unit, and determine the selling price per unit by adding your target profit to the cost per unit based on the above investments.